nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

             <strong>Focus on global markets.</strong> The most important thing for an owner of a B2B e-commerce platform is to concentrate beyond his local area, beyond the existing customer base.
 In return for the risks that may appear, the business can gain millions of potential customers from the ever-growing Asian markets.
 This bold move may entail selling the products in local currencies, accepting local methods of payment, and provide an entirely different customer experience that is oriented towards a different culture, with different laws and government regulations.
         </p>
         <p class="text">
           These were the trends that were mostly discussed in the mediaweb.
-Adopt these B2B e-commerce trends to always stand on top of your game!
+Adopt these B2B ecommerce trends to always stand on top of your game!
         </p>
         <div class="buttons">
 			<a class="button fill" href="/try-now">Try It Now</a>